openlawteam/tribute-contracts/docs/adapters/GuildKick.md

 While the kicked member is in jail, anyone can trigger the internal transfer process to release the funds of the kicked member.
 To do that, one just needs to execute the rage kick process (function `rageKick`).

 The rage kick process is the only alternative for a kicked member to receive his funds.
-It checks the historical guild balance (when the guild kick proposal was processed) to calculate the fair amount of funds to return to the kicked member.
-It is important to mention that this process might be executed in multiple steps, because it relies on the number of tokens available in the bank.
+It uses the current guild balance to calculate the fair amount of funds to return to the kicked member.
+It is important to mention that this step relies on the number of tokens available in the bank, at this moment there is no limit of tokens available in the bank, but soon it will be updated to have a fixed size.
 The funds are internally transferred from the Guild bank to the kicked member's account, so the member can withdraw the funds later on using the Withdraw Adapter.
-At the end of the process, after all the transfers were completed with success for all available tokens, the kicked member's loot are burned and the member is removed from jail - because he is not an active member anymore.
+At the end of the process, after all the transfers were completed with success for all available tokens, the kicked member's loot are burned and the member is removed from jail - because he is not an active member anymore (there are no shares left for that member).
 During the rage kick process, only loot is burned because the shares were already converted to loot during the `processProposal` step.

 ## Adapter configuration